mariotaglia/crystalCF/README.md

 Comment line
 Surface-polymer attraction strength

+**systemtype 41: Same as 4, but with only one row of polymers at the middle of the channel**
+Comment line
+Radius of the channel (in nm)
+Comment line
+Size of the reservoirs (in units of delta)
+Comment line
+Number of brushes in the tetha direction (program distributes in z direction to achieve same separation)
+Comment line
+Surface coverage of the channel (in nm^-2)
+Comment line
+Surface-polymer attraction strength

-systemtype 42: Same as 41, but with multiple rings
+**systemtype 42: Same as 41, but with multiple rings**
 Comment line
 Radius of the channel (in nm)
 Comment line